plone/plone.recipe.codeanalysis/README.rst

         scripts = csslint

 **zptlint**
     If set to True, zptlint code analysis is run.
-Default is False.
+Default is ``False``.

     Note that the buildout itself already depends on zptlint, so no extra configuration is needed.